sivaratrisrinivas/hoopla/README.md

 ### Retrieval Augmented Generation (RAG) Commands
 - `rag <query>` - Perform RAG: search for relevant movies using RRF search, then generate a comprehensive answer using Gemini API.
 Returns search results and AI-generated answer tailored for Hoopla users.
 Requires `GEMINI_API_KEY` in `.env` file or environment variables.
 - `summarize <query> [--limit <int>]` - Summarize search results: search for relevant movies using RRF search, then generate a concise summary synthesizing information from multiple results.
 Returns search results and AI-generated summary (3-4 sentences) that combines information from multiple sources.
 Default limit is 5.
 Requires `GEMINI_API_KEY` in `.env` file or environment variables.
+- `citations <query> [--limit <int>]` - Summarize search results with citations: search for relevant movies using RRF search, then generate a comprehensive answer with source citations using [1], [2], etc. format.
+Cites sources when referencing information, mentions different viewpoints if sources disagree, and indicates when insufficient information is available.
+Default limit is 5.
+Requires `GEMINI_API_KEY` in `.env` file or environment variables.

 ### Evaluation Commands
 - `evaluation_cli.py [--limit <int>]` - Evaluate search performance using a golden dataset.
 Calculates precision@k, recall@k, and F1 score for each test query by comparing retrieved results against expected relevant documents.
 Default limit is 5.
 Requires `data/golden_dataset.json` with test cases containing queries and relevant document titles.